TristanWebber/garage_monitor/esp_rs_no_std/README.md

 In our previous four projects, by the time the processor hits our application code, a lot of invisible code has already been run and some threads are already running on the processor.
 This time that is not the case, and this is flagged with tags `#![no_std]`, `#![no_main]` and `#[entry]`.
 Not having FreeRTOS up and running means that our `main` is the only process running at this point, but it also means that there is no FreeRTOS delay to lean on, so we use abstractions over the system clock that implement a blocking delay.
 This is a double edged sword in that the implementation is doing only what we ask it to (aka very little) but there is no sophisitication and if we wanted to multitask, we would need to take a different approach.
 This is reflected in the binaries as well - compiling this is very fast, and the binary is tiny.

 ### Enable a GPIO Interrupt
 Next, let's adapt this to enable an interrupt on the same gpio.
-First, another dependency will need to be added to Cargo.toml:
+The whole point of the device is to be able to very rapidly see what the actual state of the door is, so polling the sensor periodically is not enough.
+To achieve this, another dependency will need to be added to Cargo.toml:

 #### **`Cargo.toml`**
 ```toml